UZ9/obsidian-brain/Automated Driver Testing.md

 ```

 and everything works!
 In this case, because we are technically doing this at a "psuedo compile time" the `InjectData` is no longer used in the compressed Driver output.

+### The dreaded TestManager
+This document is currently at 2000 words, and we haven't even gotten to the core Test loader!